 - Certain gestures considered acceptable in one country can be highly offensive in another.
 For example, a "thumbs up" gesture is seen as a sign of satisfaction in the West, but is highly offensive in some Middle Eastern countries.

 - In the United States, a handshake demonstrates that negotiations are finished, and that everyone is leaving on good terms.
 In the Middle East, a handshake is a sign that serious negotiations are now beginning.

 - In many cultures, pointing is impolite, so it's usually best to avoid it entirely.
 If you must gesture toward something, use your entire hand.

 It can be challenging to know which gestures are taboo.

-A good rule of thumb is to avoid gestures until you're sure that they're acceptable.
+Play it safe and avoid gestures until you're sure that they're acceptable.
 Watch how locals use body language, and follow their lead.